COR1999/WikiMusic/README.md

     5. I used the device toolbar to check that my website was rendered in a responsive manner on all device's
     6. I installed the chrome [lighthouse](https://developers.google.com/web/tools/lighthouse) plugin to use the audit feature to check Performance, progressive web app, Best practices, accessibility and SEO.
 2. Application Testing
-    1.
+    1. I tested that everything worked okay when resizing the browser.
     2. I ran all my tests on local host(root website) then pushed it onto github (where ran off the subdomain).
 Checked that all resources loaded properly off the root and subdomain.
     4. I put console logs where the data changed values in my code to find bug.
     5. I checked the chrome console for errors and what line they where on and fixed bugs this way too.
     6. I checked on mobile to see that everything was working correctly.
     7. When i was implementing the animations i had some problems with it working on mobile but after looking up a few threads i found a solution
     8. I tried to get the application to work on safari on mobile but couldn't seem to get it working properly there is overflow and I couldn't seem to get rid of this.
 I changed the size of the buttons and this didn't change it on other devices and browsers the buttons wrapped but on safari it didn't.
 I ran my css through an autoprefixer but this didn't seem to fix the problem
-    9. When you search in that charts and u have it showing 25 songs the page shows blank html space.
+    9. When u have the top 100 charts showing 25 on each page if u search the charts you then get white space at the bottom of the page
-    10. When i started the project i tried many different apis including deezer and spotify's api but wasnt able to use theae because they required a back end server
+    10. When i started the project i tried many different apis including deezer and spotify's api but wasn't able to use these because they required a back end server.
+    11.

 ## Deployment
 I used a local host and once I was happy I committed to github to check that everything ran smoothly there as well.